 This two and a half hour ride takes you through the oldest forest in Glacier National Park with Red Cedar and Hemlock trees providing a cool shade.
 Pop out of the forest to enjoy Upper McDonald Creek at the Dancing Water Cascades.
 You’ll have a glimpse of everything from Mountain views to Huckleberry patches and Glacial Erratics.
 Keep your eyes open for the rare sighting of a Grizzly Bear!
 The beautiful old growth forest of the Lake McDonald area is a special treat and we are excited to share it with you.

 On August 31, 2017 the Sperry Chalet hotel building was lost to the Sprague Fire.
-However, thanks to the cooperation of the National Park Service, Belton Chalets Inc., the Glacier National Park Conservancy and numerous donors from the general public, Sperry is being rebuilt!
-Phase 1 of the Sperry Rebuild Project was completed during the 2018 summer season and focused on further stabilizing the Chalet and installing floors and a roof.
+However, thanks to the cooperation of the National Park Service, Belton Chalets Inc., the Glacier National Park Conservancy and numerous donors from the general public, Sperry has been rebuilt!
+We will resume rides to the Chalet during the 2020 summer season, but the exact opening day for the Chalet is still to be determined.

 Trout Lake is nestled in the valley just north of Lake McDonald.
 With a steep elevation gain of 4,200 feet to the saddle in between Mt.
 Stanton and Mt.
 Vaught, this 6.2 mile journey is not for the faint of heart.
 However, the view into the McDonald Valley and then the Camas Valley is stunning.
 You will see multitudes of berry bushes, beautiful wildflowers, picturesque mountains and streams and lakes abundant with fish.
 Feel free to relax at the quiet, scenic lake for a long lunch with views of the Garden Wall before returning over the mountains.
 The weight limit for this ride is 200 pounds and it is not recommended for the beginner rider.